sashianl/sample_service/docs/development/local-docker.md

-# Using Docker Compose for Local Development
+lo# Using Docker Compose for Local Development

 Docker compose can be very useful as a development platform.
 It obviates the need to install the sample service dependencies directly on your host machine.